 The cannon exerting a force on a cannonball exhibits Newton's third law.
 Whenever an object exerts a force on a second object the second object exerts an equal and opposite force on the first object.

-There will be an equal force on the cannon but its larger mass and the need to brace the cannon in the ground will enable the cannon to be not kicked back too far.
+There will be an equal force on the cannon, but its larger mass and the bracing of the cannon in the ground, means it will not be kicked back too far.

-A car traveling on a road.
+A car travelling on a road.
 The tyres push forward on the road but the road pushes on the tyres.
 The two forces are equal and opposite.

 Firing a large gun on a skateboard.

-If you fire a gun on a skateboard or even throw a medicine ball away from you on a skateboard you will demonstrate Newton's 3rd law.
+If you fire a gun on a skateboard or even throw a medicine ball away from you on a skateboard, you will demonstrate Newton's third law.
 As you fire the bullet forward there is an equal and opposite reaction and the skateboard will move backwards.